-The Nova Scotia Federation of Agriculture offers a scholarship of \$300. to a resident of Nova Scotia who has completed the work of the first year of the Degree Course and is entering the second year.
-Financial need and academic standing will be considered in making the award.
+The Nova Scotia Federation of Agriculture offers two scholarships of \$300 each to residents of Nova Scotia.
+One will be awarded to a student who has completed the work of the first year of the Degree Course and is entering the second year; the other will be awarded to a student who has completed the work of the first year of the Technician Course and is entering the second year of that program.

+Financial need and academic standing will be considered

+in making the award.
 No application is necessary.